-In an effort to help consolidate all this info I fire at you, I thought I’d throw out there a blow by blow on Fixed Price Quotes…….
-Remember, this is what we work through IN DETAIL on our course, so if you think you need more knowledge here then you know what to do, get yourself on the course asap!
+In an effort to help consolidate all this info we fire at you, We thought we would throw out there a blow by blow on Fixed Price Quotes…….
+Remember, this is what we work through IN DETAIL, so if you think you need more knowledge here then you know what to do, get in contact asap!

 Tips ‘n’ Tricks